-Understanding your financial circumstances prior to beginning medical school in August should be a top priority.
-The resources below offer a plethora of information to help you manage your financial resources.
-Before signing a lease or making another financial commitment remember you will have a limited amount of resources to support all of your personal expenses as a medical student.
-You’re in control; be savvy and consider all your options.
+Understanding your financial circumstances prior to beginning medical school in July should be a top priority.
+The resources below offer a plethora of information to help you manage your financial matters.
+Before signing a lease or making another financial commitment remember you will have a limited amount of aid to support all your personal expenses as a medical student.
+The current monthly allowance is approximately $2,800 for the 2024-2025 academic year.
+You are in control; be savvy and consider all your options and resources.

-This approach allows you to have a regular review of your credit history throughout the year, versus taking all three reports once.
+This approach allows you to have a regular review of your credit history throughout the year, versus taking all three reports once and mitigates the likelihood of something occurring within the following year that you’re unaware of.

-Note: If you accept a federal Graduate PLUS loan you will be required to pass a credit check to receive the funds.
-As a general rule, you must have “adverse-free credit history” to be approved.
-Examples of adverse-free include, but not limited to: delinquencies, bankruptcies, or court judgments against you.
-If you are concerned about your credit history and being able to obtain the PLUS loan, please contact us to discuss your situation.
-Students with adverse history will be given the opportunity to appeal the credit decision, if caused by an error, or reapply with a credit-worthy cosigner.
+Note: If you are offered a federal Graduate PLUS loan, you will be required to pass a credit check to receive the funds.
+Generally, you must have “adverse-free credit history” to be approved.
+Examples of adverse history include, but are not limited to delinquencies, bankruptcies, liens, or court judgments against you.
+If you are concerned about your credit history and being able to obtain the PLUS loan, please contact our office to discuss your situation.
+Students with an adverse history will be given the opportunity to appeal the credit decision, if caused by an error, or reapply with a credit-worthy cosigner.
 Credit decisions are made by the US Department of Education Direct Loan Program, not CU.

 You are strongly encouraged to use the months leading up to the start of medical school to understand and organize your finances.
 The Association of American Medical Colleges (AAMC) www.aamc.org/first created an unbiased website dedicated to supporting your financial knowledge as it relates to paying and borrowing for medical school.
 They also have a free partnership for additional financial wellness information.